FerretDB/FerretDB/CONTRIBUTING.md

 You can also run `task -C 1` to limit the number of concurrent tasks, which is useful for debugging.

 To run a single test case you may want to use predefined variable `TEST_RUN`.
-For example to run a single test case for in-process FerretDB with `pg` handler you may use `task test-integration-pg TEST_RUN='TestName/TestCaseName'`.
+For example, to run a single test case for in-process FerretDB with `pg` handler you may use `task test-integration-pg TEST_RUN='TestName/TestCaseName'`.

 Finally, since all tests just run `go test` with various arguments and flags under the hood,